Siege of Gaeta (1806)

 The siege of Gaeta (26 February – 18 July 1806) saw the fortress city of Gaeta and its Neapolitan garrison under General Louis of Hesse-Philippsthal besieged by an Imperial French corps led by Marshal André Masséna.
 After a prolonged defense in which Hesse was severely wounded, Gaeta surrendered, and Masséna granted its garrison generous terms.

 The invasion of Naples by Napoleon's forces was provoked when King Ferdinand IV of Naples joined the Third Coalition against France.
 French troops rapidly overran the Kingdom of Naples, but Hesse stubbornly held out at Gaeta.
 The garrison put up such fierce resistance that a large part of Masséna's Army of Naples was tied up in the siege for nearly five months.
-This prevented Masséna from sending reinforcements to quell an uprising that had started in Calabria and allowed the British to land an expeditionary force under John Stuart and score a victory at the Battle of Maida.
-However, Stuart's army failed to relieve the garrison of Gaeta, and the city was finally captured in mid-July after French artillery smashed gaps in the city's defensive walls.
+This prevented Masséna from sending reinforcements to quell an uprising that had started in Calabria and allowed the British to land an expeditionary force under John Stuart and defeat a French army under Jean Reynier at the Battle of Maida.
+Stuart subsequently chose to attack French garrisons in Calabria, thus missing an opportunity to relieve the garrison at Gaeta.
+The city was finally captured in mid-July after French artillery smashed gaps in the city's defensive walls.